 Are you a parent giving driving lessons to a household member?
 If so then you may find advice from driving training experts helpful preparation.

-From the 4th July 2020 driving lessons resumed for all in England, with regional variations in Scotland, Wales and local areas where COVID-19 limitations apply.
-However, the new regulations for driving instructors will change how they work and they may also have a backlog and waiting list for driving lessons is likely to become part of the new normal for the short and medium-term future.
+With lockdowns and the new Covid safety regulations for driving instructors backlogs and waiting lists for driving lessons is likely to become part of the new normal for the short and medium-term future.
 Aside from lockdowns, there may also be future disruption to normal lessons and tests depending on the infection rate in your area and track and trace isolations.
 So it makes sense to supervise regular driving practice alongside driving lessons to gain the experience needed to be test ready.

 Driving instructors spend a long time training before being able to give lessons.
 During their training they plan a lesson structure, get to know suitable routes and areas for different skill levels.
 If you want to keep your driving practice stress free it makes sense for you to do the same and not just jump in the car and hope for the best.
 Plus, depending on how long ago you passed your driving test, the chances are learning to drive has changed since you last had a lesson.
 We highly recommend the DVSA Guide to Driving: The Essential Skills.
 It is inexpensive and will help you to research, plan and discuss together with your learner driver exactly what you will be doing before you get in the car.